Love Is A Drug? What Is The Love Hormone?

 Oxytocin

-We should begin this article by talking about oxytocin, also known as the love hormone.
+We should begin this article by talking about oxytocin, also called the love hormone.
 Despite its name, oxytocin is involved in other emotions besides love.
 It's a motherly hormone, which releases during childbirth.
-Other emotions associated with oxytocin include empathy, sex, relationships, and trust.
-It's produced in the hypothalamus, which is a specific section of your brain.
+Oxytocin may contribute to social bonds and stress regulation, and may be associated with other emotions such as empathy and trust.
 Typically, females experience the chemical more.

-The love hormone name comes from the fact that levels increase during sex, particularly during orgasm, as well as intimate activities like hugging, kissing, and cuddling.
+The love hormone name comes from the fact that levels of oxytocin increase during sex, particularly during orgasm, as well as intimate activities like hugging, kissing, and cuddling.

 As a drug